Bagpiping for weddings, events and ceremonies across Argyll, and lessons for anyone who wants to learn.

 Yes, and I love it.
 Everyone starts somewhere, and you don't need any prior music experience to begin.
 Lessons are built entirely around you and your pace, whether you're picking up the chanter for the first time or coming back to it after years away.

-Or email me directly at aaronpiping@gmail.com
+Prefer email?
+Reach me directly at aaronpiping@gmail.com

-Covering Oban · Argyll · the West Highlands & beyond
+Covering Oban · Argyll & beyond